 Mr. Stephens represented Intel in this case involving health care monitoring systems.
 The case was dismissed without prejudice after transfer from the Eastern District of Texas.

-Mr. Stephens tried this case to a favorable verdict for Apple in the Eastern District of Texas.
-Personal Audio accused all Apple iPods and iPhones of infringing two patents relating to playlist navigation.
+- Mr. Stephens tried a case to a favorable verdict for the defendant, a leading computer and smartphone company, in the Eastern District of Texas.
+The plaintiff accused many of the client’s products of infringing two patents relating to playlist navigation.

 - Visto v.
 Microsoft